willpinha/daisy-components/README.md

 ## Features

-- Mobile responsive UI examples
+- 📱 Mobile responsive UI examples
-- Supports all 32 DaisyUI themes
+- 🎨 Supports all 32 DaisyUI themes
-- Constantly growing collection
+- 🏗️ Constantly growing collection
-- Free and open source, forever
+- 📖 Free and open source, forever

-## Installation
+## FAQ

+### What do I need to install?

 You don't need to install anything!
-Just copy/paste any [UI example](https://collection.willpinha.link) into your project
+Just copy/paste any UI example into your project

 > [!IMPORTANT]
 > All eamples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your
 > project.
 We also use [Font Awesome](https://fontawesome.com) for the icons, but you can replace it
 > with any other icon library

+### What is a UI example?

+An example UI is a part of a user interface that uses HTML and DaisyUI and can be copied into your project.
+You can have UI examples like a navigation bar with centered logo and a navigation bar with dropdown menu

+### What is a tag?

+A tag is a folder that groups similar UI examples together.
+You can have tags like `#navbar`, `#blogSection` and `#sidebar`

 ## Contributing